xStarbound/xStarbound/doc/cosmetics.md

     _Note:_ If `"broadcast"` is `true` after merges, the `"name"` identity parameter can be used to visually override (or hide) your nametag for all clients.
 If disabled (unspecified or any other value), `"name"` does nothing.

-    _Note:_ Broadcast identity overrides are always visible to all clients as long as the item is visible on _your_ xClient client (or visible to an xServer server mastering an NPC), no matter whether the other clients can see the item itself (outside of the overrides).
+    _Note:_ Broadcast identity overrides are always visible to all clients as long as the item is visible on _your_ xClient client (or visible to an xServer server mastering an NPC), no matter whether it is a visible overlay, underlay, overlay on an underlay, or a visible item in an extended cosmetic slot, no matter whether the other clients can see the item itself (outside of the overrides).

     _Note:_ As of xStarbound v4.3.1+, NPCs mastered by an xStarbound client or server can broadcast humanoid overrides the same way that players on xClient can.